 - I will halve the number of takeaway meals I eat each week and cook at home instead

 There are lots of different goals that you can set yourself for eating better and being more active.
 Look through the information below to identify some goals that are suitable for you.
-Write them down and stick them somewhere prominent as a reminder!
+Write them down and stick them as a reminder!